 Don’t make excellence a chore… make it a joy… an adventure… a game and a privilege.
 For ultimately, if you have the freedom to create, that is privilege indeed.

 Work until your idols become your equals.

-I’ve been passionate about helping people all my life.
-The synergy of creating websites, articles and podcasts, brings together all my favorite things: learning, growth, creating, connecting and contributing.
+While my greatest teacher is Life… my formal training includes certifications in mediation, fitness, and strategic intervention coaching, including marriage and family.
+Today, the synergy of creating websites, articles and podcasts, brings together all my favorite things: family, learning, growth, creating, connecting and contributing.
 To share these with you is a privilege, that serves my lifelong aspiration to help others.

-My personal areas of creativity are in writing, masterminding, ideation and bringing ideas to life through business and entrepreneurship.
+My personal areas of creativity are in writing, masterminding, ideation, synthesis and bringing ideas to life through business and entrepreneurship.

 Want to submit your photos, videos and/or article content for publication?
 We love to consider your contribution for publication! firstname.lastname@example.org